wkgcass/vproxy/doc/command.md

 If the `$action` is `list` or `list-detail`, the first `$resource-alias` should not be specified, otherwise, it's required:

 ```
-list server-groups                   --- no alias
+list upstream                   --- no alias
-add server-groups name               --- an alias is required when action is not list nor list-detail
+add upstream name               --- an alias is required when action is not list nor list-detail
 ```

-where `server-groups` is a `$resource-type`.
-The command means to list all resources with type `server-groups` on top level.
+where `upstream` is a `$resource-type`.
+The command means to list all resources with type `upstream` on top level.

 There are many kinds of `$resource-type`s, as shown in this figure: